go-rod/rod/README.md

 ![logo](fixtures/banner.png)

-Rod is a High-level Chrome Devtools driver directly based on [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
+Rod is a High-level Devtools driver directly based on [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
 It's designed for web automation and scraping.
 Rod also tries to expose low-level interfaces to users, so that whenever a function is missing users can easily send control requests to the browser directly.

 ## Features